InternetNZ/pyepp/docs/cli.rst

 Config file
 ^^^^^^^^^^^
-To configure the cli by a config file first the config file should be create in the below paths based on the operating
+To configure the cli by a config file first the config file should be created in the below paths based on the operating
 system:

 .. code-block:: text